 Now that we have a better understanding of logo design and some of the rising threats surrounding it, let’s take a look at the sort of quality you can expect from cheap logo designers (£10-£150) and logo design competitions.

-The following screenshot may cause offence to professional designers or people that have any sort of design sense.
+The following logos may cause offence to professional designers or people that have any sort of design sense.
 Have a look, then I’ll dissect it.

-The first thing to notice about this competition, ran over on Freelancer Contests (another blot on the design industry radar), is the disgustingly low “prize”.
+The first thing to notice about this competition, ran over on Freelancer Contests, is the disgustingly low “prize”.

 €20EUR at today’s exchange rate is £17.12.